Memorializing the history of baseball in South Bend……re-creating the charm of American centuries past.

 The Sappy Moffitt Baseball League was founded in South Bend in the summer of 2013.
 The adult wood bat league was originally formed with just two teams — the South Shore Liners and the Monroe Park Millracers, each name having a local, historical significance.

 As word spread and interest grew, this casual Sunday afternoon summer league blossomed.
-As of 2019, the league has grown to eight teams: the Holy Cross Saints, the Studebaker Larks, the Lowell Porters, the Grand Kankakee Wetlanders, the Battell Ironhides, and the Ottowa Arrowheads.
+By 2020, the league grew to eight teams: the Holy Cross Saints, the Studebaker Larks, the Lowell Porters, the Du Lac Rockets, the Battell Ironhides, and the Ottowa Arrowheads.

 With the growth of the league, there grew a desire for a family-friendly baseball facility with access to amenities such as shade, restrooms, and playgrounds.
 In harmony with the league’s appreciation of and tributes to local history, aspirations evolved to develop a new vintage-style field at Southeast Park in urban South Bend, a field that could be shared with the local youth and families in hopes of inspiring and passing on this great past time.